funbox/optimizt/README.md

 </details>

-### Workflow for Github Workflow
+### Workflow for GitHub Actions

 <details>

-##### What does it do?
+#### What does it do?

-This workflow will convert every jpg, jpeg and png file into AVIF and WEBP.
+This workflow will convert every JPG, JPEG and PNG file into AVIF and WebP.
-The workflow will install optimizt trough npm with sudo and --unsafe-perm to install it successfully.

 #### Add Workflow